-One of the most common questions we’re asked is ‘what size gas pipe should I use to feed my gas fire pit?’
+One of the most common questions we’re asked is ‘What size gas pipe do I need for my gas fire pit?’

 The answer is often ‘much bigger than you may have thought’.

-A great fire pit flame needs two things, sufficient gas and the right sized hard piping to deliver it.
-Too often the size of the hard piping is not taken into account and then resultant flame could be very disappointing
+A great fire pit flame needs two things, sufficient gas, and correctly sized hard piping to deliver it.
+Too often the gas pipe size for fire pits is not taken into account and the resultant flame could be very disappointing.

 This article is about moving the gas from its source, i.e. your domestic metered supply or a large gas storage bottle to the location of your fire pit, which should be accomplished using hard piping.
 But what size pipe do you need?